drumrollhq/eak-content/scrapyard-and-spaceship-tutorials.md

 - Looking good.

 # 2.3
+- Animation:
   - Before we go on, I need to explain something.
 Just cause you're a newbie.
 Yay, theory lessons...
   - When you're writing code, you're writing instructions that a computer will follow exactly.
   - Code is your paintbrush for the Internet Universe.
 If you know enough code, you can create anything you want.
   - Turns out you've been writing a type of code called HTML this whole time.
   - HTML is the coding language used to create almost everything on the web.
   - This language is made of building blocks called 'tags'.
   - This is an opening p tag, and this is a closing p tag.
 Together, they make a p 'element'.
   - The names of the opening and closing tags always have to match.
   - Phew!
 Glad that's over with.
 Did you get all that?

+- Tutorial:
   - You need another box like before - so create a P element by following the pattern from last time
   - If you can't remember how to write the p element for the box, go back to the ones you just made, and look at the code you wrote there.
   - OK, start with a `<p>` opening tag.
   - Next, write something - make sure it's long enough!
   - Finish of with a `</p>` closing tag.
   - You're actually getting the hang of this!

 #2.5
 - Right!
 Let's get these engine's fixed